lyon-esport/Discord-BOT-AdminAFK/README.md

 * !matchs       - Get info about matches on eBot
 * !participants - Get the link of participants
 * !report       - Get infos for report a player
+* !rules        - Get the link of rules
+* !gotv         - How to watch a demo ?
+* !ebot         - Get the link of eBot

 # Licence